xavierfoucrier/inbox-notifier/README.md

 [![Inbox Notifier](logo.png "Inbox Notifier")](logo.png?raw=true)

 ## Features
-Inbox Notifier is provided with **a bunch of useful features that bring your inbox always up to date** and keep you focus on your work:
+Inbox Notifier allows you to display **Gmail notifications** instantly in the Windows taskbar, without the need to have a Google Chrome instance open and running.
+The application is provided with **a bunch of useful features that bring your inbox always up to date** and keep you focus on your work:

 * Synchronization - *automatic sync that keep you up to date every time*
 * Email notifications - *display concise notifications when needed*